owfm/owfm.me/src/md/developer-experience.md

 ## Open Source Contribution – Pyairtable (2020)

-Optimized batch operations in the Airtable Python library to [improve performance by ~10x](https://github.com/gtalarico/airtable-python-wrapper/pull/88).
+While using this tool for project work I identified an optimization to [speed up batch operations by a factor of ~10x](https://github.com/gtalarico/airtable-python-wrapper/pull/88).

 1. Python